cob16/cs-221-group-project/README.md

 ### Git help

-Did you brake evrything?
+Did you brake everything?
-These two comands will sort you out (by deleting local changes)!
+These two commands will sort you out (by deleting local changes)!
 ```
 git fetch origin